Franklin Richards (character): Origin

-Richards was born in New York City to Reed and Susan Richards.
-He began manifesting his powers while still a toddler due to his parents' radiation-altered genes, which drew the attention of Annihilus, who sought to use Franklin as a source for his own resurgence, transferring some measure of the child's latent power to himself with a gene-based machine, and releasing Franklin's full potential in the process.
-Fearing the immediate threat of his son's powers to the entire populace of Earth and unable to find another solution in time, Reed Richards shut down Franklin's mind.
+Franklin Richards was born in New York City to Reed and Susan Richards.
+He manifests his powers as a toddler, which draws the attention of Annihilus.
+Annihilus seeks to use Franklin as a source for his own resurgence, transferring some measure of the child's latent power to himself with a gene-based machine, and releasing Franklin's full potential in the process.
+Fearing the immediate threat of his son's powers to the entire populace of Earth and unable to find another solution in time, Reed Richards shuts down Franklin's mind.

-During a battle between Ultron-7 and the Fantastic Four, Ultron's energy output awoke Franklin and again released his powers, resulting in the sentient robot's defeat.
-Free of the energies expended in the confrontation with Ultron, Franklin was seemingly returned to his normal power level.
+During a battle between Ultron and the Fantastic Four, Ultron's energy output awakens Franklin's powers again, resulting in Ultron's defeat.
+Free of the energies expended in the confrontation with Ultron, Franklin is seemingly returned to his normal power level.

-Needing someone to watch over Franklin in their absence, Reed and Susan Richards came to rely on the services of an elderly woman known as Agatha Harkness, who is also a benevolent witch.
-Franklin and Agatha soon developed a familial-like bond, even residing together for a time at Whisper Hill (Agatha's old residence, which was regularly destroyed and rebuilt).
+Needing someone to watch over Franklin in their absence, Reed and Susan Richards hire Agatha Harkness as a nanny.
+Franklin and Agatha soon developed a familial-like bond, even residing together for a time at Whisper Hill, Agatha's old residence.
 Eventually, Agatha returned to live in the secret witch community of New Salem, Colorado, and Franklin moved back in permanently with his parents and the rest of the Fantastic Four.
-His powers, no longer dormant, continued to manifest themselves.
+His powers, no longer dormant, continue to manifest.

-Under the care of yet another guardian, a robot nicknamed H.E.R.B.I.E., Franklin unintentionally used his reality warping abilities to age himself into adulthood.
-In this form, he was an adept at molecular manipulation and psionics.
+Under the care of yet another guardian, H.E.R.B.I.E., Franklin unintentionally used his powers to age himself into adulthood.
+As an adult, he is an adept at molecular manipulation and psionics.
 On realizing his mistake, he restored himself to childhood.

-Despite his youth and inexperience, Franklin, a victim of many threats and abductions, has exhibited great courage in the face of overwhelming peril.
-Time and again, he has unknowingly saved innocent lives, including that of his famous family, from the likes of villainous perpetrators, such as Blastaar, Norman Osborn, Onslaught, Nicholas Scratch, and even the all-powerful Mephisto, whom he temporarily destroyed and later defeated on two separate occasions.